-The Standard plan allows students to access the Dining Commons as often as they want each week during regular operating hours (generally 7am-7:30pm), and to eat as much as they want at the Dining Commons.
+The Standard plan allows students to access the Dining Commons as often as they want each week during regular operating hours, and to eat as much as they want at the Dining Commons.
 See Campus Services in the Student Handbook for additional information about dining services.

 The 15 plan and 10 plan allow students to access the Dining Commons up to that number of times each week, during regular operating hours.
 Unused access does not carryover to the following week(s).
 These plans cost a little less than the Standard plan, but offer less flexibility.
 For example, access for a quick snack or beverage uses up one of the 15 or 10 allowable entrances.

-Requests to be exempted from the meal plan requirement are rarely granted.
-All such requests must be made to Dr. David Hernandez in the Campus Health Center.
-All other requests for meal plan changes must be made in writing to the Housing Office (firstname.lastname@example.org).
+All requests for meal plan changes must be made in writing to the Housing Office (email@example.com).
 However, no changes are made the week immediately preceding the start of the semester or during the first week of the semester.
 Change requests after the first week of classes, or in the middle of any subsequent week, will be implemented at start of the week following the request.
 Changes made after the start of the semester result in pro-rated adjustments on the student account, based upon the week in which the change is made.

 Costs & more information

-The cost for the Standard meal plan is posted by the Student Accounts Office.
+The cost for meal plans is posted by the Student Accounts Office.
+See their Estimating Semester Minimum Initial Payment page.
 Additional information about other dining services: menus, El Tejado grill hours, holiday hours, pack-outs, etc. is available from Auxiliary Services.